-In July, 2013, Holmwood entered into a promissory note and related collateral pledge and security agreement to finance certain reserves and closing costs related to closing a \$10.7 million loan.
-The original principal was \$1.5 million and as of June 30, 2016, the loan balance outstanding is \$718,971.
+In July, 2013, Holmwood entered into a \$1.5 million promissory note and related collateral pledge and security agreement to finance certain reserves and closing costs related to closing a \$10.7 million loan.
+The loan balance outstanding as of December 31, 2016 is \$563,299.
 The loan bears interest at 7.25% and the monthly debt service payment is \$30,008 based on the principal fully amortizing over a five-year term.
-The loan is secured by the Company's membership interests in three of its properties.
+The loan was secured by the Company's membership interests in three of its properties.
 There were no debt issuance costs related to this loan.
+This loan was assumed by HC Government Realty and repaid concurrent with the closing of the transactions contemplated in the Contribution Agreement.